hobbyquaker/mqttDB/README.md

 ### Create/overwrite a document

-To create or overwrite an Object with the id `hue/light/livingroom` you have to publish on the topic `db/set/hue/light/livingroom`.
+To create or overwrite a document with the id `hue/light/livingroom` you have to publish on the topic `db/set/hue/light/livingroom`.
 The payload has to be a JSON object, e.g.
 `{"type": "light", "name": "hue light livingroom"}`.
 As soon as the document was created the document itself is published retained on the topic `db/doc/hue/lights/livingroom`.